flipz357/weisfeiler-leman-amr-metrics/info/README.md

-In the result table on [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark), we used this commands (modify paths as needed):
+In the result table on [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark), we used this shell script commands (modify paths as needed):

 For WLK: